 can “get it” (i.e. meaning)

 knows object function

-2. Interactivity: This isn’t just something to read — it’s something to interact with.
-And it actively engages the viewer without being as demanding as, say, a multiple-choice brain teaser.
-Another effective form of interactivity is a simple poll, which I know I can’t resist.
+2. Interactivity: This isn’t just something to read, it’s something to interact with.
+And it actively engages the viewer without demanding as much effort as, say, a multiple-choice quiz.

-3. Education: We humans like to learn things, particularly about ourselves.
-The reason school was often so painful was because of the uninspired presentations, and because it was also so freakin’ serious. (“Pass or fail!”)
-Educational media performs exceedingly well in a non-academic context, particularly if done with a little showbiz flair.
-As I noted in an earlier post, Suze Orman is building a media empire based on personal finance.
+3. Education: People like to learn, particularly about themselves.
+The reason school turns off so many students is uninspired presentations and rigid standards (“Pass or fail!”).
+Educational media excels in a non-academic context, particularly if done with a little showbiz flair.
+Financial influencer Suze Orman has built a media empire by explaining a dry, complex subject in conversational terms.
 And some of the biggest hits on YouTube are how-to or demonstration videos, such as this Diet Coke + Mentos classic:

 That one video probably boosted Mentos sales more than all those creepy Swedish commercials put together.
-(I’m sure the folks at Diet Coke were damned gleeful over this as well.)
+(I’m sure the folks at Diet Coke enjoyed this as well.)

-So if you can make your message visually creative, interactive and entertainingly educational, you’ve got the elements for one viral piece of media.
-To help it on its viral way, you then need to launch a little promo campaign — but we’ll save that for another blog.
+So if you can make your message visually creative, interactive, and entertainingly educational, you might have a viral piece of content.
+To help it on its viral way, you then need a little promo campaign — but we’ll save that for another article.
 I’m too dizzy from watching this girl spin.
-(And by the way, I can only see her spinning clockwise.)